pkgcraft/pkgcraft/README.md

 the pkgcraft ecosystem relies on bash which isn't thread-friendly in any fashion.

-In addition, crates with the `test` feature require it to be enabled when running tests so use `cargo nextest run --all-features --tests` to run tests for the entire workspace.
+To run tests across all crates use: `cargo nextest run --all-features --tests`

 For bugs or other requests use [issues].